 According to Greta Anderson at Inside Higher Ed:

-Something else to consider is how the passing of Bill SB206 will impact the culture in college athletics.
-Here is something to think about: there is a highly touted quarterback being recruited to play at XYZ university.
-That quarterback is offered a significant amount of money to participate in three radio commercials for a local car dealership once he steps on campus.
-Then you have an offensive lineman who is responsible for blocking and keeping that quarterback from getting injured, but the lineman is not receiving the same monetary benefit.
+Finally, something else to consider is how the passing of Bill SB206 will impact the culture in college athletics.
+Here is something to think about.
+Let’s say there is a highly touted quarterback being recruited to play at XYZ university.
+That quarterback is offered a significant amount of money to participate in three radio commercials for a local car dealership.
+Then you have an offensive lineman who is responsible for blocking and keeping that quarterback from getting injured.
+However, the lineman is not receiving the same monetary benefit.
 Will this cause disruption in the locker room among teammates?